 The Swedish Institute Alexandria (SwedAlex) was established following an agreement between the governments of Sweden and Egypt in 1999.

 It was inaugurated, on the 3rd of October 2000 by the Ministers of Foreign Affairs of Sweden and Egypt, Ms Anna Lindh, and Mr Amre Moussa.
-It is housed in a building on the Corniche in the Eastern Port, which was established in 1922 and since 1925 has served as the Swedish Consulate and later also as a Seamen's institute.
-As part of the establishment of the Institute the building has undergone a comprehensive renovation.
+The Institute is housed in a building on the Corniche in the Eastern Port, which was established in 1922 and since 1925 has served as the Swedish Consulate and later also as a Seamen's institute.
+As part of the establishment of the institute the building has undergone a comprehensive renovation.

 The Swedish Institute Alexandria (SwedAlex) is an autonomous part of Sweden's Foreign Service.
 Its main goal is to promote dialogue between Europe and the Middle East/North Africa (MENA) in order to make Europeans and people in the region better understand each other.

 Currently the focus of the institute’s activities is on human rights, democratic values and practices with as special attention to gender equality and representation of youth.
 During 2013 the Institute took on an actor’s role in order to reach out to a wider audience.
 The actor’s role chiefly concerns actively participating in the planning of major events that involve debates on current issues in the areas democracy and human rights, including the position of women in society.